-- 1. All locations are approximate. - 2.
-Asterisk (\) denotes wells that are also Representative Monitoring Wells for Chronic Lowering of Groundwater Levels.
-3. If accommodation or alternative format is - needed for this figure, please contact the Plan Manager for assistance.
+- Representative Monitoring Wells for Chronic Lowering of Groundwater Levels. - 3.
+If accommodation or alternative format is needed for this figure, please contact the Plan Manager for assistance.

-GDE = Groundwater Dependent Ecosystem RMS-ISW = Representative Monitoring Site for Depletion of Interconnected Surface Water TNC = The Nature Conservancy NCCAG = Natural Communities Commonly Associated with Groundwater
+GDE = Groundwater Dependent Ecosystem RMS-ISW = Representative Monitoring Site for Depletion of Interconnected Surface Water

+TNC = The Nature Conservancy NCCAG = Natural Communities Commonly Associated with Groundwater

-- 1. Groundwater basins and subbasins.
-California Department of Water Resources.
-August 25, 2023. - 2.
-Basemap is ESRI's topographic map, obtained 26 March 2024. - 3.
+- August 25, 2023. - 2.
+Basemap is ESRI's topographic map, obtained 28 May 2024. - 3.
 GDE locations determined from the Ducks Unlimited and TNC's NCCAG datasets and processed as described in Section 8.8.